 Where is Stonehenge?
 An introduction to visiting Stonehenge

-Nothing oozes more mystery than Stonehenge which is perhaps why it’s worthy of its own special dedication.
-Almost everyone around the world is familiar with Stonehenge yet nobody knows of its true history.
-One of the world’s greatest world heritage sites, Stonehenge is visited by millions of tourists every year trying to get a glimpse of the mystifying ancient structure that has baffled archeologists and historians for years.
+Nothing oozes more mystery than Stonehenge, which is perhaps why it’s worthy of its own special dedication.
+Almost everyone around the world is familiar with Stonehenge, yet nobody knows its true history.
+As one of the world’s greatest heritage sites, Stonehenge is visited by millions of tourists every year, all trying to catch a glimpse of the mystifying ancient structure that has baffled archaeologists and historians for years.

 In the picturesque countryside of Salisbury lies the ancient circle of stones that we know as Stonehenge.
-No other ancient formation has ever stirred such controversy as Stonehenge does, which is perhaps the reason behind its popularity, not to mention the imposing stones looming down on the grasslands creates such a magical illusion of wonder and awe the sight is truly magnificent.
+No other ancient formation has stirred such controversy as Stonehenge does.
+This may be the reason behind its popularity.
+The imposing stones looming over the grasslands create a magical illusion of wonder and awe; the sight is truly magnificent.

 History of Stonehenge